 CI Global Asset Management Virtually Opens The Market

-TORONTO, Jan.
-28, 2021 /CNW/ - Roy Ratnavel, Executive Vice-President and Head of Distribution at CI Global Asset Management ("CI GAM" or the "Company"), a subsidiary of CI Financial Corp.
-(TSX: CIX), and his team joined Graham Mackenzie, Head, Exchange Traded Products, TMX Group, to celebrate the launch of the CI Munro Global Growth Equity Fund (CMGG and CMGG.U) and open the market.
+TORONTO, Feb.
+2, 2021 /CNW/ - Darie Urbanky, President and Chief Operating Officer at CI Financial, and Roy Ratnavel, Executive Vice-President and Head of Distribution at CI Global Asset Management ("CI GAM"), a subsidiary of CI Financial Corp.
+(TSX: CIX), and their team joined Graham Mackenzie, Head, Exchange-Traded Products, TMX Group, to celebrate the launch of both the CI Gold Bullion Fund (VALT and VALT.U) and CI Galaxy Bitcoin Fund (BTCG.UN and BTCG.U) and open the market.

-CMGG is sub-advised by Munro Partners and invests in a portfolio of growth-oriented equities issued by companies anywhere in the world with the goal of maximizing long-term capital appreciation.
+BTCG is a closed-end investment fund that provides investors exposure to bitcoin through an institutional-quality fund platform while VALT is designed for investors who want a cost-effective and convenient way to invest in physical gold with the convenience of an ETF.

 For Market Openings: Media may pick up a feed from the TOC (television operations centre) for all market open ceremonies.
 The feed is named TSX Transmit 1 (SD-SDI) and is produced at the TMX Broadcast Centre and sent live to the TOC.
 To pick up the feed via the Dejero network, please contact [email protected].
 The client feature video will begin playing on the TMX media wall at approximately 9:27 a.m.
 ET and the markets will open with the sound of a siren at 9:30 a.m.
 ET.